Tobben00/Machinelearning-TEK305-Exam/README.md

 # Machinelearning-TEK305-Exam
 This is my handin for TEK305 Exam where I got graded A for my result.
+All written in Python with Keras.

 Exam task, file name:
 - "Exam_TEK305_MachineLearning_2021.pdf"